janidulnkg1/janidulnkg1/README.md

 ### About Me

 I'm not your run-of-the-mill coding enthusiast.
-I'm a final-year undergraduate on a quest to conquer a BSc (Hons) in Software Engineering.
-But my story isn't just about textbooks and exams.
+My story isn't just about textbooks and exams.
 I'm a passionate software sorcerer, weaving spells with my keystrokes, bringing your wildest tech dreams to life.

 Behold my arsenal of digital wizardry: